datacentricdesign/wheelchair-design-platform/Sensors and Actuators/TFT LCD Displays/TFT LCD Displays.md

 * Adafruit_ST7735 (a library for the display).

 ### TFT Screen Graphics Test
-In this first example, let's run through all of the available graphics drawing functions of the adafruit GFX library!
+In this first example, let's run through all of the available graphics drawing functions of the Adafruit GFX library!

 #### Schematic